jrremlinger/LC_ToxicOmega_Tools/README.md

 Arguments:
 * Page Number: Specific page of the enemies list to view.
 Will default to the last page viewed.

-Example: "en 2" displays page two of the enemies list
+Example: "en 2" displays page two of the enemies list.

 ---
 ### **Sp/Spawn (Enemy ID) Optional: (Amount) (Target)**